Lab: Using Git CLI in GitHub Actions

 Introduction

-) into GitHub Actions workflows.
+In this lab, you will learn how to integrate the GitHub CLI (gh) into GitHub Actions workflows.
 The GitHub CLI allows you to programmatically interact with GitHub, enabling operations like managing repositories, workflows, and more directly from your workflows.

 Estimated Duration: 10-15 minutes